49 Chambers: Interior

 49 Chambers initially had a banking hall on the first and second floors, and was split up into office space above the second floor.
 Since its 2017 residential conversion, the building has had 99 condominium apartments, ranging from one to three bedrooms.
 Each unit contains at least 1000 ft2.
 Entrances to the building's residential condominiums are on Chambers and Reade Streets.

 49 Chambers' foundation is carried upon caissons, extending to the layer of gravel 60 to 65 ft below the curb.
 The cellars extend 36 ft deep.
 The floors carry a load of 150 psf at the ground floor and basement, and 75 psf on the upper floors.
 The floors are made of segmental terracotta, while the ceilings are hung below the floor slabs.
 All columns below the first floor, except for the side wall columns, are filled with concrete.
 Each interior column is fireproofed with 2 to 3 in of concrete held in place by 2 to 4 in of brickwork.

 The basement contains several resident amenities, such as a residents' lounge, swimming pool, gym, steam room, sauna, and virtual golf simulator.
-The basement also has a "speakeasy style" dining room in a former vault.
 As built, 49 Chambers had three vaults, but two were removed during the building's residential conversion.
 There is also a residents' rooftop deck, covering 7000 ft2.
 As built, the Emigrant Savings Bank Building contained ornamental bronze staircases.